questdb/c-questdb-client/README.md

 | [PostgreSQL](https://questdb.io/docs/reference/api/postgres/) | Transaction-level | Good |

-This library mitigates the lack of confirmation and error reporting by validating data ahead of time, before any data is sent to the database instance.
+This library mitigates the lack of confirmation and error reporting by validating data ahead of time before any data is sent to the database instance.

 For example, the client library will report that a supplied string isn't encoded in UTF-8.
 Some issues unfortunately can't be caught by the library and require